Frequently Asked Questions

 Find out more information by visiting https://www.sweetwater.com

 All product is coated with a special jewelry protectant that helps keep the metal from corrosion, rust, or oxidization.
 It also keeps the metal shiny and allows for them to be easily be cleaned.
+Many of our items are plated in 14k Gold which endures greater quality and a longer lasting shine.

 There are a few methods that work best.
 A nail buffer/fine grit sand paper is great for buffing any oxidization/color change that may occur.
 Baking soda, a little bit of water and a toothbrush can also clean the jewelry nicely.
 Any store bought jewelry cleaner kit works great to brighten up your Strings for Hope pieces.